RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

  Please refer :ref:`Service-Command` for more details.

-2. Import RLCatalyst instance/VM .
+2. Import RLCatalyst instance/VM.
 Ignore this step if you have already executed **Scenario 1**
- * Go to Workzone and expand the Organization tree on the left side to get the environments .
+ * Go to Workzone and expand the Organization tree on the left side to get the environments.
 Click on Import by IP icon
  * Enter <ip address> of the instance in the IP Address field. enter ubuntu as user name, password or pem file and enter all the details and click on import button and wait until **Instance Bootstrap Successfully**

  Please refer to :ref:`import-byip`  for more details.